-Stem cell therapy is a new treatment for degenerative joint disease (DJD) and we have started our first cases in July 2014.
+Stem cell therapy is a new treatment for the degenerative joint disease (DJD), and we have started our first cases in July 2014.

-The lab sent us some groovy picture of the cells mid culture.
-The higher power photo is taken from more or less the centre of the field of the other (medium power) photo.
-The bright yellow cells are either rounding up to divide or have recently divided, or else are moving.
+The lab sent us some groovy pictures of the cells mid-culture.
+The higher-power photo is taken from more or less the centre of the field of the other (medium-power) photo.
+The bright yellow cells are either rounding up to divide or have recently divided or else are moving.
 They pull in most of their cytoplasmic strands in order to move so they round up a bit.
-On the higher power view you can see the long cytoplasmic strands – it is quite hard to work out who they belong to!
+On the higher power view, you can see the long cytoplasmic strands – it is quite hard to work out who they belong to!